reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 Using some target values ``y`` and the states produced using the input values ``X``, the ESN will learn a new ``Wout`` matrix.

-By default, training states are not explicitely computed and returned.
+By default, training states are not explicitly computed and returned.
 You can force this behaviour by using the ``return_states`` parameter::

     >>> states = esn.train(X, y, return_states=True)